dotnet/ClangSharp/README.md

                                            identify missing remappings.
   log-visited-files                        Alist of the visited files should be generated.
 This can help identify
                                            traversal issues.

-  preview-codegen-fnptr                    Generated bindings should use function pointers instead of IntPtr where
-                                           possible.
-  preview-codegen-nint                     Generated bindings should use nint and nuint instead of IntPtr and UIntPtr
-                                           where possible.
 ```

 ## Spotlight